(Last Updated on : 22-05-2018)

-In the middle of the night he awoke, and considered that the Gandharbas had given him the brasier to enable him to obtain the felicity of living with Urvashi, and that it was absurd in him to have left it by the way.
+In the middle of the night he woke up, and considered that the Gandharvas had given him the brasier to enable him to obtain the felicity of living with Urvashi, and that it was absurd of him to have left it by the way.
 Resolving therefore to recover it, he rose and went to the place where he had deposited the vessel, but it was gone.
 In its stead he saw a young Asvatta tree growing out of a Sami plant, and he reasoned with himself, and said, he left in this spot a vessel of fire, and now behold a young Asvatta tree growing out of a Sami plant.
-Verily he took these types of fire to his capital, and there, having engendered fire by their attrition and he will worship it.
+Verily he took these types of fire to his capital, and there, having engendered fire by their attrition he worshipped it.

 Having thus determined, Pururavas took the plants to his city, and prepared their wood for attrition, with pieces of as many inches long as there are syllables in the Gayatri.
 Pururavas recited that holy verse, and rubbed together sticks of as many inches as he recited syllables in the Gayatri

 .
 Having thence elicited fire, he made it threefold, according to the injunctions of the Vedas, and offered oblations with it, proposing as the end of the ceremony reunion with Urvashi.
 In this way, celebrating many sacrifices agreeably to the form in which offerings are presented with fire, Pururavas obtained a seat in the sphere of the Gandharvas, and was no more separated from his beloved.
 Thus fire, which was at first but one, was made threefold in the present Manwantara